dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interop.md

 ### Instance method call

 You can also call .NET instance methods from JavaScript.
-To invoke a .NET instance method from JavaScript, first pass the .NET instance to JavaScript by wrapping it in a `DotNetObjectRef` instance.
-The .NET instance is passed by reference to JavaScript, and you can invoke .NET instance methods on the instance using the `invokeMethod` or `invokeMethodAsync` functions.
+To invoke a .NET instance method from JavaScript:

+* Pass the .NET instance to JavaScript by wrapping it in a `DotNetObjectRef` instance.
+The .NET instance is passed by reference to JavaScript.
+* Invoke .NET instance methods on the instance using the `invokeMethod` or `invokeMethodAsync` functions.
 The .NET instance can also be passed as an argument when invoking other .NET methods from JavaScript.

 > [!NOTE]
 > The sample app logs messages to the client-side console.
 For the following examples demonstrated by the sample app, examine the browser's console output in the browser's developer tools.